looker-open-source/extension-examples/react/typescript/kitchensink/README.md

    ```

    Great!
 Your extension is now running and serving the JavaScript at http://localhost:8080/bundle.js.

-   > **Note** The webpack development server also supports https.
-To use, add the parameter --https to the start command
-   > `"start": "webpack serve --disable-host-check --https"`
-   > Should you decide to use https, you should visit the bundle URL you are running as there will likely be a certificate warning.
-The development server runs with a self-signed SSL certificate, so you will need to accept this to allow your browser to connect to it.

-   The default yarn start command runs with hot module replacement working.
-Some changes will cause a full reload of the extension iframe.
-When this happens the extension framework connection will break.
-You will need to do a full page reload of the outer page to restart
-   the extension.

-   To run without hot module replacement run `yarn develop --no-hot`

 5) Now log in to Looker and create a new project.